cosmos/academy/docs/content/tendermint-and-cosmos.rst

 Tendermint & Cosmos
 ===================

-We're building a lot of software under two different GitHub organizations:
+We are building a lot of software under two different GitHub organizations:

 - `Tendermint <https://github.com/tendermint>`__ and,
 - `Cosmos <https://github.com/cosmos>`__